Poker Rules

 There are many variations of poker, each with its own set of rules and strategies.
 Here are a few examples of the most popular poker variations:

-Texas holdem poker is the most popular variation of poker and is played with two-hole cards and five community cards.
-The goal of the game is to make the best five-card hand using any combination of the hole cards and community cards. -
+Texas Hold’em poker is the most popular poker variation played with two hole cards and five community cards.
+The goal of the game is to make the best five-card hand using any combination of the hole cards and community cards.

-This variation is played with seven cards per player, with five community cards and two hole cards.
-The goal is to make the best five-card hand using any combination of the seven cards. -
+This variation is played with seven cards per player, five community cards and two hole cards.
+The goal is to make the best five-card hand using any combination of the seven cards.

-This is a variation of Seven-card stud, but the goal is to make the lowest possible hand, rather than the highest.
-Straights and flushes do not count against the player, and the best hand is A-2-3-4-5. -
+This is a variation of the Seven-card stud, but the goal is to make the lowest possible hand rather than the highest.
+Straights and flushes do not count against the player, and the best hand is A-2-3-4-5.

-This variation is played with five cards per player and allows players to discard and replace cards in an attempt to improve their hand.
-The most popular Draw Poker is 5 Card Draw. -
+This variation is played with five cards per player and allows players to discard and replace cards in an attempt to improve their hands.
+The most popular Draw Poker is 5 Card Draw.

 This is a mixed-game format that includes several variations of poker in one round of play, including Texas Hold'em, Omaha Hi-Lo, Razz, Seven-card Stud, and Seven-card Stud Hi-Lo.